Mr-Goose777/BrainResetDevice/README.md

 Microglia enable mature perineuronal nets disassembly upon anesthetic ketamine exposure or 60-Hz light entrainment in the healthy brain (https://doi.org/10.1016/j.celrep.2021.109313)

 The random mode is just randomly there to spice things up.
 Make it less repetative.

+Don't worry about LED or Piezo resistirs resistors.
+They are only on for 1ms or 500 microseconds, or running at very low PWM. seriously.
+Say NO to OCD.
+It will work fine.
+Trust me.
+NO TO OCD.
+YAY